 - (1) To incur full credit the plane of rotation shall be vertical, like a fan blade, so that during the somersault the heels do actually pass directly over the head.
 It shall be noted that although the plane of rotation shall be vertical, it's permitted to be inclined to the towboat path.
-Failure to regain BSP in one attempt will disallow the entire trick. - (2) In a wake somersault, after take-off, no part of the body shall touch the water on the take off side of the wake, before, during or after the landing until the trick has been held for recognition. - (3) In a wake- to- wake somersault, after take-off, no part of the body shall touch the water inside the wake, before, during or after the landing, until the trick has been held for recognition. - (4) Wake somersaults shall be performed from inside to outside of the wake except in the case of 1610(E). - (5) A maximum of three somersaults can be scored in any round. - (6) Reverse surface somersaults are NOT allowed. - (7) A reverse wake-to-wake somersault shall immediately follow the basic and can only be performed in the opposite direction to the basic trick. - (8) Reverse wake somersaults shall immediately follow the basic and can only be performed from the inside to the outside of the opposite wake of the basic trick and shall immediately follow the basic.
+Failure to regain BSP in one attempt will disallow the entire trick. - (2) In a wake somersault, after take-off, no part of the body shall touch the water on the take off side of the wake until the trick has been held for recognition. - (3) In a wake- to- wake somersault, after takeoff, no part of the body shall touch the water inside the wake until the trick has been held for recognition. - (4) Wake somersaults shall be performed from inside to outside of the wake except in the case of 1610(E). - (5) A maximum of three somersaults can be scored in any round. - (6) Reverse surface somersaults are NOT allowed. - (7) A reverse wake-to-wake somersault shall immediately follow the basic and can only be performed in the opposite direction to the basic trick. - (8) Reverse wake somersaults shall immediately follow the basic and can only be performed from the inside to the outside of the opposite wake of the basic trick and shall immediately follow the basic.